echoedtes/echoedtes/README.md

-:  光 › Roxas & Sora yume {sharing! ♡} Any/Preferred masc terms - unofficial ceo of Soriku and docks!!
+:  光 › Roxas & Sora yume {sharing! ♡} Any/Preferred masc terms

-Call me by Istvan or Ekko,,
+Call me by Istvan or Ekko ,, unofficial ceo of Soriku and docks!!

 C+H = OKAY!
 YAY!
 KH, YGO and FF fans encouraged to int.